Tom Aspinall: Ultimate Fighting Championship

-Aspinall was originally scheduled to make his promotional debut against Raphael Pessoa at UFC Fight Night: Woodley vs. Edwards on March 21, 2020.
-However, Pessoa withdrew from the bout citing an injury and was replaced by Jake Collier, but this event was cancelled due to the COVID-19 pandemic.
-Subsequently, the pairing was left intact and took place on July 25, 2020 at UFC on ESPN 14.
+Aspinall was originally scheduled to make his promotional debut against Raphael Pessoa at UFC Fight Night: Woodley vs. Edwards on 21 March 2020.
+However, Pessoa withdrew from the bout citing an injury and was replaced by Jake Collier, but the event was cancelled due to the COVID-19 pandemic.
+Subsequently, the pairing was left intact and took place on 25 July 2020, at UFC on ESPN 14.
 He won the fight via technical knockout in round one.
 This win earned him the Performance of the Night award.

-Aspinall's second UFC appearance was expected to be against Sergey Spivak at UFC Fight Night: Moraes vs. Sandhagen on October 11, 2020.
+Aspinall's second UFC appearance was expected to be against Serghei Spivac at UFC Fight Night: Moraes vs. Sandhagen on 11 October 2020.
 However, Spivak withdrew from the bout for undisclosed reasons and he was replaced by promotional newcomer Alan Baudot.
 Aspinall won the fight via first-round technical knockout.

-Aspinall next faced Andrei Arlovski at UFC Fight Night: Blaydes vs. Lewis on February 20, 2021.
+Aspinall next faced Andrei Arlovski at UFC Fight Night: Blaydes vs. Lewis on 20 February 2021.
 He won the fight via a submission in round two.
 This win earned him the Performance of the Night award.

-Aspinall was expected to face Sergei Pavlovich on September 4, 2021 at UFC Fight Night 191.
-However, Pavlovich was removed from the card in late-August due to alleged visa issues which restricted his ability to travel and was replaced by Sergey Spivak.
+Aspinall was expected to face Sergei Pavlovich on 4 September 2021, at UFC Fight Night 191.
+However, Pavlovich was removed from the card in late-August due to alleged visa issues which restricted his ability to travel and was replaced by Serghei Spivac.
 Aspinall won the fight via technical knockout in round one.
 The win earned Aspinall his third Performance of the Night bonus award.

-Aspinall was scheduled to face Shamil Abdurakhimov on March 19, 2022 at UFC Fight Night 204.
-However, on January 21, 2022, it was announced that Aspinall would instead face Alexander Volkov.
+Aspinall was scheduled to face Shamil Abdurakhimov on 19 March 2022, at UFC Fight Night 204.
+However, on 21 January 2022, it was announced that Aspinall would instead face Alexander Volkov.
 Aspinall won the fight via straight armbar submission in round one.
 With this win, he received the Performance of the Night award.

-Aspinall faced Curtis Blaydes on July 23, 2022, at UFC Fight Night 208.
+Aspinall faced Curtis Blaydes on 23 July 2022, at UFC Fight Night 208.
 He lost the fight by technical knockout 15 seconds into the first round after being rendered unable to continue due to a knee injury.

+After a year off due to his injury, Aspinall returned to face Marcin Tybura on 22 July 2023, at UFC Fight Night 224.
+He won the fight via TKO just over a minute into the first round.
+With this win, he received his fifth Performance of the Night bonus award.